IRS Form 8853 Instructions

 Enter the total Medicare Advantage MSA distributions used for qualified medical expenses.
 If you itemize tax deductions, you cannot include the medical expenses on both Form 8853 and Schedule A.

 You must select one or the other.
-Generally, including medical expenses on Form 8853 is more tax-efficient, but you should consult with your tax professional about your specific situation.
+Generally, including medical expenses on Form 8853 is more tax-efficient, but you should consult with your tax professional about your specific tax situation.

 Line 12: Taxable Medicare Advantage MSA distributions